Importing files into Scholarcy

 [.number-box-cms]3[.number-box-cms] [.text-col-1]Navigate back to My Libraries within Scholarcy, and open the Library at the top of the screen.
 By default, this is named “My library”, unless you’ve changed it.
 This is where all of your imported papers will be.[.text-col-1]

-Import Zotero library
+Import from your Zotero library

 Subscribe to RSS feeds